 Table of Contents:

-How to Know What to Optimize
+Identify and Prioritize What to Optimize

 Prior to going through the whole SEO process, many eCommerce businesses are not sure what page to start with.
 We’ll outline a quick process for identifying which pages you should focus on and how to prioritize your SEO efforts around product changes with the business such as new products, retiring old products, seasonal changes, etc.

-URL Selection Optimization
+URL Selection For Optimization

 There are several ways to identify and prioritize URLs to optimize.

 We are not going to outline a step-by-step process but rather a guide for you or your team to reference.
 Every industry is different and makes putting a step-by-step process difficult or impossible to put together.
 Ultimately, you need to rely on multiple teams within the organization, data and your best judgment when determining which pages to optimize month to month and how.